senlin/classic-editor-addon/README.md

 **What's New:**<br>
 <strong>What's New:</strong>
-Rollback removal of WooCommerce block-ui scripts as they seem not to be exclusive to block editor
+Rollback removal of WooCommerce block-ui scripts

 The reason we released the "Classic Editor Addon" plugin is because in the beginning the "Classic Editor" plugin did not what it said on the label.